Your facility passes the inspection. First time.

 Pharmaceutical manufacturing is unforgiving.
 A single failed EU GMP inspection can halt production, trigger recalls, and cost years of remediation.
-We build EPCM projects where regulatory compliance isn't a final check — it's the foundation everything is designed around.
+We build EPCM projects where regulatory compliance isn't a final check but the foundation everything is designed around.

-Most pharmaceutical inspection findings trace back to engineering decisions made earlier in the project — not to operational failures.
-We understand where those risks sit, and we design them out early.
+Most pharmaceutical inspection findings trace back to engineering decisions made earlier in the project.
+Here is where those risks sit — and how we design them out.

-Whether you're a CDMO running continuous qualification programmes, a mid-size manufacturer upgrading facilities, or a scale-up commissioning your first GMP suite — our approach adapts to your regulatory context and project scale.
+Whether you're a CDMO running continuous qualification programmes, a mid-size manufacturer upgrading facilities, or a scale-up commissioning your first GMP suite and our approach adapts to your regulatory context and project scale.

 Ongoing qualification, new suite fit-outs, CSV for multi-product platforms